 Language Language code

 German de

 English en

 Spanish es

 French fr

 Italian it

 Japanese ja

 Korean ko

 Dutch nl

 Portuguese pt

+Russian ru

 Swedish sv

+Thai th

 Chinese, simplified zh_cn

 Chinese, traditional zh_tw

-8 SDK Sample Plug-ins
+S SDK Sample Plug-ins

-The Lightroom SDK includes some complete sample plug-ins that you can examine and use to familiarize yourself with the plug-in architecture, and with API and Lua usage in the Lightroom SDK.
+The Lightroom Classic SDK includes some complete sample plug-ins that you can examine and use to familiarize yourself with the plug-in architecture, and with API and Lua usage in the Lightroom Classic SDK.

-The plug-in samples are packaged with the Lightroom SDK, in the folder LR\SDK/Sample Plugins/ (see "The Lightroom SDK" on page 8).
+The plug-in samples are packaged with the Lightroom Classic SDK, in the folder $LR_SDK/Sample$ Plugins/ (see "The Lightroom Classic SDK" on page 7).